NCERT Solutions for Class 7 Science Chapter 10 - Life Processes in Plants

 (iv) Oxygen will not be made in plants without light or carbon dioxide.
 This proves carbon dioxide is needed for photosynthesis.

 Question 8: Ananya took four test tubes and filled three-fourths of each test tube with water.
 She labelled them A, B, C, and D. In test tube A, she kept a snail; in test tube B, she kept a water plant; in test tube C, she kept both a snail and a plant.
 In test tube D, she kept only water.
 Ananya added a carbon dioxide indicator to all the test tubes.
-She recorded the initial colour of water and observed if there were any colour changes in the test tubes after 2–3 hours.
+She recorded the initial colour of water and observed if there were any color changes in the test tubes after 2–3 hours.
 What do you think she wants to find out?
 How will she know if she is correct?

 four test tubes

 Answer: Ananya wants to find out how plants and animals change the amount of carbon dioxide in water.
 If only the snail is present, carbon dioxide increases.
 If the plant is present, it uses the carbon dioxide.
-She will check the colour change of the indicator to know if carbon dioxide was added or removed in each test tube.
+She will check the color change of the indicator to know if carbon dioxide was added or removed in each test tube.
 This helps her understand gas exchange.

 Question 9: Design an experiment to observe if water transportation in plants is quicker in warm or cold conditions.

 Answer: Take two plants of the same size.
 Place one in a warm place and the other in a cool place.
 Add coloured water to both pots.
-After some time, cut the stem and see how far the colour has moved up.
-The plant in the warm place will show more colour, which means water moves faster in warm conditions.
+After some time, cut the stem and see how far the color has moved up.
+The plant in the warm place will show more color, which means water moves faster in warm conditions.
 This proves that temperature affects water transport.

 Question 10: Photosynthesis and respiration are essential to maintain balance in nature.
 Discuss.